ryo-ma/github-profile-trophy/README.md

 <img width="110" src="https://user-images.githubusercontent.com/6661165/91643641-28cd4780-ea70-11ea-94a9-a51885252700.png">

+There are still few secret trophies.
-If you come up with interesting conditions, I am waiting for contributions.
+Therefore, if you come up with interesting conditions, I am waiting for contributions.

 # About Display details